voice-memo/ChordSheet/docs/README.md

 # How to use it

-- Install the add-on in Google Sheets.
+- Install the add-on in Google Sheets™.
 A black add-on icon with a `#` symbol will show up on the right sidebar.
 - Type chord symbols into the spreadsheet.
   - Each occupied cell represent 1 measure.
   - In addition to chords, you can type `_` to indicate spacing within the measure.